launchcodedev/app-config/docs/README.md

   - title: Strong Typing
     details: Use it with TypeScript without separate validation.
 Types are generated based on JSON Schema constraints.
   - title: Powerful and Robust
     details: Flexible parsing extensions and file loading strategies.
-Provides file merging, environment specific values (eg. production vs development) and more.
+File merging, environment-specific values and more.
   - title: First Class Encryption
-    details: Manage your secrets in version control, backed by OpenPGP (optional).
-Or, keep secrets away from committed files with schema validation.
+    details: Manage your secrets in version control, backed by OpenPGP.
+Or keep secrets out of committed files with schema validation.
   - title: Use Your Tools
-    details: Don't be constrained by your tools - export environment variables for usage anywhere.
+    details: Don't be constrained by your tools - export environment variables for usage in any application.
   - title: Multi-Format
     details: Write YAML, TOML, JSON, JSON5 - whatever makes most sense for you.